Future Air Navigation System: Communication improvements

 This involved a transition from voice communications to digital communications.
 Specifically ACARS was used as the communication medium.
 This allowed other application improvements.
 An application was hosted on the airplane known as controller–pilot data link communications (CPDLC).
 This allows the flight crew to select from a menu of standard ATC communications, send the message, and receive a response.
 A peer application exists on the ground for the air traffic controller.
 They can select from a set of messages and send communications to the airplane.
 The flight crew will respond with a WILCO, STANDBY, or REJECT.
 The current standard for message delivery is under 60 seconds one way.

 Navigation improvements

-This involves a transition from inertial navigation to satellite navigation using the GPS satellites.
+This involves a transition from inertial navigation to satellite navigation using GNSS satellites.
 This also introduced the concept of actual navigation performance (ANP).
 Previously, flight crews would be notified of the system being used to calculate the position (radios, or inertial systems alone).
-Because of the deterministic nature of the GPS satellites (constellation geometry), the navigation systems can calculate the worst case error based on the number of satellites tuned and the geometry of those satellites.
+Because of the deterministic nature of the satellites (constellation geometry), the navigation systems can calculate the worst case error based on the number of satellites tuned and the geometry of those satellites.
 (Note: it can also characterize the potential errors in other navigation modes as well).
 So, the improvement not only provides the airplane with a much more accurate position, it also provides an alert to the flight crew should the actual navigation performance not satisfy the required navigation performance (RNP).